EkMishra/Weather-App/README.md

 Error Handling: Robust error handling ensures users are informed if the city is not found or if there's an issue with the API request.

+## Hosted URL

+You can access the hosted version of this project [here](https://ekmishra.github.io/Weather-App/).

+---

+*Thank you for checking out the Weather-App project.*

+*Your interest is greatly appreciated.*